ynput/OpenPype/website/docs/artist_hosts_tvpaint.md

 ![renderpass](assets/tvp_timeline_color2.png)

 Now that you have created the required instances, you can publish them.
-- Fill the comment on the bottom of the window
+- Fill the comment on the bottom of the window.
-- Double check enabled instance and their context
+- Double check enabled instance and their context.
-- Press `Publish`
+- Press `Publish`.
-- Wait to finish
+- Wait to finish.
-- Once the `Publisher` turns gets green your renders have been published.
+- Once the `Publisher` turns turns green your renders have been published.

 ---